Ujjwal091/contact-app/README.md

 - Options to edit or delete the contact
 - Clean, card-based layout for easy reading

-### 3. Add Contact Screen
+### 3. Add/Edit Contact Screen
-- Form to create new contacts
+- Form to create new contacts or edit existing ones
-- Input fields for name, phone, email, address, company
+- Input fields for name, phone, email, company
+- Pre-populated form when editing existing contacts
 - Validation and error handling
-- Save and cancel options

-### 4. Edit Contact Screen
-- Pre-populated form with existing contact data
-- Same fields as Add Contact screen
-- Update and cancel options
+- Save/Update and cancel options
+- Adaptive UI that changes based on add or edit mode

 ## 🏛️ Project Structure